Get Help Today(877) 648-4288

 What Is Demerol?

-Demerol, also known as Meperidine, is a highly addictive prescription Opioid drug administered for people with moderate to severe pain.
+Demerol, also known as Meperidine, is a highly addictive prescription Opioid drug administered to people with moderate to severe pain.
 It has become more commonly prescribed as a replacement for Morphine, although it is only half as potent.
 Other common uses for this Opioid are to ease the pain of childbirth and to anesthetize people before surgery.

 Most patients get Demerol injected in their veins or under the skin by a medical professional.
 It is also available in pill form and can be taken in syrups.
 Demerol should not be taken with any other prescription substance unless advised by a doctor.
 Similarly, Demerol should not be taken with alcohol, due to the potential for extremely harmful effects on the body such as respiratory failure.